 - The moist potting soil in the plant’s pot wicks up water from the damp capillary matting.

-Now, some basic science.
-A property of water it that it sticks to itself – this property is called cohesion.
-It’s easy to understand when you consider that if you put two drops of water next to each other and push them together, they become one big drop!
+- One of the properties of water is it that it sticks to itself, this property is referred to as cohesion.
+We’ve all seen how this works, when we put two drops of water next to each other, and they touch, they become one big drop.

-Similarly to the way that small drops of water join up to make a bigger one, what happens here is that the water in the potting mix connects to the water in the capillary mat which connects to the water in the terracotta pot, and all three objects act like one big wick, drawing an even amount of water across themselves, and maintaining it as long as there’s water in the terracotta pot to draw from.
+In the same way that small drops of water can join up to make a bigger one, what happens in the capillary watering tray is that the water in the potting mix connects to the water in the capillary mat which connects to the water in the terracotta pot, and all three objects act like one big wick, drawing an even amount of water across themselves, and maintaining it as long as there’s water in the terracotta pot to draw from.